Show Movement of Anything in Maps

 To show the magnitude, they change the width of the lines

-Waldo Tobler once said: “Geographical movement is critically important.
+Along with his first law of Geography, Waldo Tobler once said: “Geographical movement is critically important.
 This is because much change in the world is due to geographical movement.
-Movement of people, ideas, money, energy or materiel”.
+Movement of people, ideas, money, energy or material”.

 And there’s no better way than to denote this movement than with flow maps.